How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Smartphone/PC IAX apps such as DVSwitch Mobile (DVSM), iaxRpt and DroidStar can easily connect to a node.
 The DVSM 2.x Android app supports IAX client, Web-Transceiver, and Node modes.
 DVSM in Node Mode is a true AllStar node with its own ASL node number but with some major limitations.
 VOIP phones (such as any model supported by Hamshack Hotline) can be convenient and usually have a speakerphone feature, and SIP phone apps such as Linphone can also be used.
 Because VOIP phones don't have a PTT button however it is necessary to dial *99 to key up and then # to unkey, which is not nearly as convenient as a real radio or PTT mic.
 See this excellent article on how to set up VOIP phones/apps on AllStar nodes.
 This also covers using ASL's autopatch feature, enabling calls to VOIP phones to be made from a radio.
 This does require port 5060 to be open in the node's iptables (firewall) configuration and forwarded to the node in your router settings.

 Laptop and Netbook nodes are perfect both for traveling and for home use.
-For about the same price as a tiny PC or half the price of an RPi you get an LCD screen, keyboard, trackpad, more memory, built-in wifi, and the latest Linux with 1,000's of free programs.
+For about the same price as a Mini PC or half the price of an RPi you get an LCD screen, keyboard, trackpad, more memory, and the latest Linux with 1,000's of free programs.
 Laptop Node Demo Video / Netbook Node Demo Video

 AllScan ANR100-NB Netbook Node